 Choosing between filesystems

 Depending on the version of iOS or macOS you are using, APFS might be the default filesystem.
-Since APFS is the default for modern Apple operating systems, it will automatically use this filesystem when formatting devices.
+Since APFS is the default for modern Apple operating systems, such as macOS Sonoma, it will automatically use this filesystem when formatting devices.
 You can force it to use the HFS+, and you may need to do so in certain situations.

 Use APFS in these cases:

-• Internal or external HDD and SSD drives on Macs running High Sierra or later versions of the OS.
+• Internal or external HDD and SSD drives on Macs running a recent version of macOS, such as Sonoma or Ventura.

 • You don’t need to share the data on the device with older systems that do not support APFS.